Sheldon Adelson: Las Vegas, Nevada

-In 1991, while honeymooning in Venice with his second wife, Miriam, Adelson came up with the idea for a mega-resort hotel.
-He razed the Sands and spent $1.5 billion to construct The Venetian, a Venice-themed resort hotel and casino, which opened on May 3, 1999.
+In 1991, while honeymooning in Venice with his second wife, Miriam, Adelson came up with the idea for a Venice-themed resort hotel and casino.
+He bought out his partners and then razed the Sands.
+He spent $1.5 billion to construct The Venetian, which opened on May 3, 1999.

 Bethlehem, Pennsylvania

 In the late 2000s, Adelson and the company built a casino resort in Bethlehem, Pennsylvania.
 It is one of five stand-alone casinos that were awarded a slots license by the Pennsylvania Gaming Control Board in 2006.
 The casino opened May 22, 2009.

 In 2010, during the Great Recession, Adelson told The Wall Street Journal "If it were today, we probably wouldn't have started it."

 In 2019, the Las Vegas Sands Corp. sold the Bethlehem casino for $1.3 billion to Alabama-based Wind Creek Hospitality.
 The new owner, Wind Creek Hospitality, is owned by the Poarch Band of Creek Indians.
 The casino's new name is the Wind Creek Bethlehem.